 These anchors work best in mud or silt – where they can sink into the floor.
 They aren’t great where the terrain is rocky, as they don’t have the purchase to grab onto anything, and they can slide over the top of rocks.

 This is considered a more ‘permanent’ sort of anchor, as it is often used for mooring, or to keep buoys in place better.
 It can also be used for fishing and other boating activities.

 A fluke anchor closest resembles a traditional anchor.
 A fluke is a pointed end designed to dig into the terrain.
 Lightweight fluke anchors generally have a design that allows them to be folded for easy storage.
 The fluke anchor works best in sand or mud, but can also feasibly anchor onto a rock.

 The Grapnel Anchor

-When it comes to stowing an inflatable boat anchor, there really aren’t that many choices available.
-Most oft to store the anchor in the fore or aft, under the spray guard.
-This is nicely out of the way, yet quickly accessible in a fix!
+Inflatable boats generally don’t have a lot of storage space.
+Most people choose to store their anchor in the fore or aft, under the spray guard.
+This is nicely out of the way, yet quickly accessible in a fix.

 Using rope rather than a chain, as it can coil up more tightly, will also make it easier to stow your boat anchor.
 By choosing a smaller anchor with a lightweight rope, you can minimize the space it needs and prevent it from taking up valuable room in your boat that would otherwise house your fishing gear.

 Not everybody who owns an inflatable boat will need an anchor – they’re not an automatic purchase.
 But if you do plan on mooring your boat in the water, or securing yourself in one place while you relax or fish, then you’ll want to carry one with you.